 Colfe’s governors, a majority of whom represent the Leathersellers’ Company, welcome the closer interest which the Charity Commission has shown in the activities of independent schools.
 So how does Colfe’s make a difference through education?

 We provide financial aid for bright pupils whose families would struggle to meet our fees, especially those pupils who qualify for free school meals:

 - Academic merit-based and means-tested scholarships are available at the point of entry to the Senior School (11+) and the Sixth Form (16+).

 - Leathersellers’ Scholarships (fully-funded Sixth Form places).
 Up to 12 scholarships are awarded each year, supported by annual funding of approximately £275,000 from the Leathersellers’ City Livery Company.
 Past scholars have gained university places at Cambridge, UCL, Nottingham and Bristol, among others.
 We give priority to pupils in local comprehensive schools.

-We support the borough of Lewisham in its drive to improve state education locally by working closely with a number of local state schools:
+We support the boroughs of Lewisham and Greenwich in its drive to improve state education locally by working closely with a number of local state schools: